 For distributors and retailers actively evaluating both platforms, these five dimensions are where the decision typically lands.
 Each section names what each platform does well, what it does less well, and what that means for the buyer.

 Strong on enrichment from existing data sources: spreadsheets, PDFs, brand websites, supplier feeds, and the open web.
-The supplier-facing submission portal is not called out as a central capability in Anglera’s public positioning.
-The platform’s emphasis is on the internal-team enrichment workflow.
+The platform's emphasis is on the internal-team enrichment workflow, where its AI-native design shows best.

 Built around a supplier-facing portal.
 Each supplier receives one magic link, no account or training required.
 AI pre-fills the submission form from the supplier’s own product website where available.
 Any format accepted: spreadsheet, CSV, PDF, product URL, image.
 Validation runs at submission.
 Completion rates move from 12% on spreadsheet templates to 80% plus on the portal.